LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/en/index.md

     following values:
     - **Always** images are loaded automatically no matter the type of network connection;
     - **On demand** images are never loaded unless you manually use the "Load" button;
-    - **In WiFi** images are loaded automatically on WiFi networks and on demand on metered networks (data saving mode);
+    - **In WiFi** images are loaded automatically on Wi-Fi networks and on demand on metered networks (data saving mode);
   - **Markup for compositing** determines the type of markup syntax used in new posts (plain text — i.e. no markup — BBCode — Friendica-specific — HTML or Markdown — Mastodon